Soapy728/WHSTechNotes/journal.md

 i think the cell phone law is stupid cause how are we gonna let our loves know that we are safe what if something bad happens and we need to tell a parent but we cant and at the same time the law helps us work more

 # September 8, 2025
 i think computer science could help me with becoming a game dev cause i wanna make games with my girlfirend

+# September 30, 2025
+67 express to say "dont care" or "or what?"